SingingData/agent-podcast-transcripts-configurable/README.md

 ```

 What test mode does:
+- bypasses the normal new-episode selection flow and instead builds a shared candidate pool across all matching feeds
-- processes only the most recent `TEST_MODE_EPISODE_COUNT` matching episodes instead of the normal selection flow
+- processes only the most recent `TEST_MODE_EPISODE_COUNT` matching episodes from that shared pool (not per show)
 - keeps intermediate transcript artifacts that are useful for inspection and debugging
 - sends transcript emails to `TEST_RUN_RECIPIENTS` during test runs only; if that variable is unset, it falls back to `TRANSCRIPT_RECIPIENTS`

-Optional month selector:
+Optional selectors:
 - leave `TEST_MODE_MONTH=` blank to use the default behavior and pull the most recent episodes
 - set `TEST_MODE_MONTH` to a month name or abbreviation such as `January`, `Jan`, `February`, or `Feb` to pull test episodes from the most recent occurrence of that month within the last 12 months
+- optionally set `TEST_MODE_SKIP_TITLE_CONTAINS` to exclude test candidates whose title contains a given substring
-- after the run finishes, test mode settings are automatically reset to:
+- after the run finishes successfully, test mode settings are automatically reset to:

 ```txt
 TEST_MODE=false